troyQQngu/dont-forget-me/README.md

 ## Extending the assistant

 Customize the prompts or supply an alternate `LLMClient` implementation to integrate with a different provider.
-The `generate_daily_todo` and `plan_meeting` functions both accept an optional `llm` argument so you can inject custom behavior or mocks.
+The `generate_daily_todo`, `plan_meeting`, and `reflect_on_meeting` functions accept optional `llm` arguments so you can inject custom behavior or mocks.
+You can also supply extra directives/objectives programmatically when orchestrating multi-step fundraising workflows.